Mastering On-Page SEO: A Comprehensive Guide

 1. Keyword Stuffing

-Overusing keywords can make your content feel spam and unnatural.
+Overusing keywords can make your content feel spammy and unnatural.
 Use keywords strategically and naturally within your content.

 2. Ignoring Mobile Users